rl-institut/apipe/PIPELINE.md

 [digipipe/store/1_preprocessed/.TEMPLATE/.dataset.md](digipipe/store/1_preprocessed/.TEMPLATE/.dataset.md)

 > **Example:**
-> 1. Extracted ERA5 weather dataset for Germany
+> - Dataset D: Extracted ERA5 weather dataset for Germany (from dataset A)
-> 2. Wind energy turbines extracted from MaStR dataset, filter for columns
+> - Dataset E: Wind energy turbines extracted from MaStR dataset, filter for
->    power and geometry
+>   columns power and geometry (from dataset B)
-> 3. Region of interest converted to Geopackage file, CRS transformed
+> - Dataset F: Region of interest converted to Geopackage file, CRS
+>   transformed (from dataset C)

 ### (2) Datasets

-Datasets, created from preprocessed datasets.
-Here you are free to do what you want.
+Datasets, created from arbitrary combinations of datasets from `(1) Preprocessed` and/or `(2) Datasets`.

 Template with further details:
 [digipipe/store/2_datasets/.TEMPLATE/.dataset.md](digipipe/store/2_datasets/.TEMPLATE/.dataset.md)

 > **Example:**
 >
-> Using the preprocessed datssets from above:
+> Using datasets from (1) and (2):
-> 1. Wind energy turbines in the region of interest (datasets 2-3)
+> - Dataset G: Wind energy turbines in the region of interest (from datasets E+F)
-> 2. Normalized wind energy feedin timeseries for the region (datasets 1-3)
+> - Dataset H: Normalized wind energy feedin timeseries for the region (from
-> 3. Mean wind speed in the region (datasets 1 and 3)
+>   datasets D+G)
+> - Dataset I: Region of interest (from dataset F)

 ### (3) App data